 Before you emigrate or go overseas to work or study, you should find out about any criminal record check you'll need in that country.

 How to query information on a Disclosure Certificate

-For further information on how to resolve a dispute about the content of a certificate, click on the link below:
+For information on how to resolve a dispute about the content of a certificate, go to: